 April is a fascinating time to travel in Europe, especially if you’re a fan of traditional festivals.
-As Spring and Easter approach, you can expect a slew of religious festivals and other events in April.
+As spring and Easter approach, you can expect a slew of religious festivals and other events in April in Europe.

 1. Bern, Switzerland – Jazz Festival

 The Swiss city of Bern plays host to its annual two-month long jazz festival from March 12 to May 18.
 A wide selection of local and international musicians appear in more than 200 individual concerts.
 Each year 20,000 jazz fans go to Bern to witness the spectacle.

 How to get there by train: Bern is an accessible rail hub in Switzerland.
 Trains from Zurich leave every 30 minutes and arrive in under an hour.